 The Create your course now button of the Courses app on Whop

-In the second step, you’ll be prompted to give your course a name.
-You can change the name of the course any time you want, so don’t stress if you can’t think of a cool name for it right away.
-After you decide on a name, click the 'Continue' button to proceed.
+In the second step, you’ll be prompted to give your course a title.
+You can change the title of the course any time you want, so don’t stress if you can’t think of a cool title for it right away.
+After you decide on a title, click the Continue button to proceed.

 The course name step of the Courses app on Whop

-After you’re done, click the 'Continue' button to proceed to the final step.
+After you’re done, click the Create course button to proceed to create your course.

 The course description step of the Courses app on Whop